MicrosoftLearning/PL-200-Power-Platform-Functional-Consultant/Instructions/Labs/LAB[PL-200]_M02L01_Business_rule.md

      Set Contact as Business Required
     ```

 1. Click **Save**.
-You should see the message Validation successful.
+You should see the message that Validation was successful.

 1. Click **Activate**.

 1. In the Process activation confirmation dialog, click **Activate**.

-1. Close the business rule designer page.
+1. Close the business rule designer tab.

 1. Click **Done**.